sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 = This plugin requires: =

 * PHP 5.5.21, 5.6.5, or later.
 For security and structural reasons.
-* WordPress 4.4 or later.
+* WordPress 4.6 or later.
 For improved AJAX and meta support.
-* [The SEO Framework](https://wordpress.org/plugins/autodescription/) 2.7 or later.
+* [The SEO Framework](https://wordpress.org/plugins/autodescription/) 2.8 or later.
 Or it will stay dormant.
 * Internet Explorer 11 or later for the best admin experience.
-* For improved performance, your PHP handler should use a 64 bits architecture.
+* For improved performance and more available options, your PHP handler should use a 64 bits architecture.
 32 bits is also supported.

 = Installation instructions: =